kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 See the appendix for more examples.

 ## QUIC Mapping
-The QUIC object model provides concrete properties.
+QUIC streams provide concrete properties.
-The most important is that QUIC streams are ordered/reliable within a stream and unordered/unreliable between streams.
+The data within a QUIC stream is delivered reliably and in order until a STREAM_FIN, or abruptly truncated with a RESET_STREAM.
+Critically, QUIC streams are independent and can be delivered out-of-order and even prioritized.

-As mentioned above, MoqTransport blunders this by making tracks configurable via modes:
+As mentioned above, MoqTransport blunders by making tracks configurable via modes:
 - QUIC Stream per Track
 - QUIC Stream per Group
 - QUIC Stream per Object
 - QUIC Datagram per Object

-Something as simple as signaling the last object within a group requires a custom message, since the QUIC stream itself cannot be utilized.
+Something as simple as signaling the last object within a group requires divergent functionality or a custom message, since the QUIC stream itself cannot be utilized.
+The decision was made to explicitly

 This is the one change that NEEDs to be in MoqTransport.
 Unfortunately, thete has been an ongoing debate for years now and there's nothing left to do but fork.